History of the United States (1776–1789): Confederation period

-Articles of Confederation and Perpetual Union
+Articles of Confederation

 The Articles of Confederation were proposed by the Continental Congress on November 15, 1777, and they were ratified on March 1, 1781.
 It replaced the administrative boards and appellate courts that Congress had created during the early stages of the Revolutionary War.
 While the Articles of Confederation granted certain powers to the Congress of the Confederation, they also imposed restrictions that made governance difficult.
 These restrictions were by design, as many Americans feared that a strong central government would be too similar to the British monarchy.
 The powers of the central government were limited primarily to war, diplomacy, and resolving interstate disputes.
 It lacked powers to pass economic legislation, causing economic decline as it proved unable to pay its debts.
 Acts of Congress required high majorities to be passed, and amendments to the Articles required unanimous approval by the states.

 Most governing was carried out by state governments during the Confederation Period.
 Though Pennsylvania was the only state to use official political parties, informal partisanship developed across the new nation in the 1780s.
 Divisions emerged over how powerful the central government should be, how debts should be managed, and how Western settlement should be carried out.
+The factions disagreed on how democratic the nation should be, influenced by fears of both tyranny by elites and mob rule by the masses.

 The political and economic troubles caused civil conflict within the states.
 Mutinies occurred in Pennsylvania and New Jersey in January 1781, soldiers marched on the capital in June 1783, and a coup against General Washington was considered among military officers in Newburgh.
 The unrest culminated in Shays' Rebellion in the winter of 1786–1787, in which protests against the handling of debts in Massachusetts led to an armed uprising.
 The states declined to fund a military force, and Massachusetts was forced to fund its own state force.
+Though Shays' Rebellion was short-lived, it became a strong argument for those in favor of reforming the national government.